tenxsoydev/nxvim/README.md

 ## License

 The config as a whole is licensed under GPLv3.
-Please refer to the LICENSE.md file for detailed information.
+Please refer to the LICENSE files for detailed information.